Background pattern

 Reporting of side effects

-Do not use this medication after the expiration date that appears on the box and vial after CAD/EXP.
-The expiration date is the last day of the month indicated.
+Do not use this medicine after the expiry date which is stated on the carton and vial after EXP.
+The expiry date is the last day of the month shown.

 Unopened vial: Store the vial in the outer packaging to protect it from light.

-After the first reconstitution, the dispersion must be used immediately.
-If not used immediately, the vial with the dispersion must be placed inside its outer packaging to protect it from light and must be stored in the refrigerator (2°C-8°C) for a maximum of 24 hours.
+After the first reconstitution, the dispersion should be used immediately.
+If not used immediately, the vial with the dispersion should be placed in its outer packaging to protect it from light and should be stored in the refrigerator (2°C-8°C) for a maximum of 24 hours.

-Your doctor or pharmacist is responsible for properly disposing of any unused Naveruclif residue.
+Your doctor or pharmacist is responsible for disposing of any unused Naveruclif correctly.

 • Each vial contains 100 mg of paclitaxel bound to albumin in a nanoparticle formulation.
 After reconstitution, each ml of dispersion contains 5 mg of paclitaxel bound to albumin in a nanoparticle formulation.

-• The other component is albumin (human) (contains sodium caprylate and N-acetyl-L-tryptophan), see section 2 “Naveruclif contains sodium”.
+• The other ingredient is albumin (human) (contains sodium caprylate and N-acetyl-L-tryptophan), see section 2 “Naveruclif contains sodium”.

-Naveruclif is a lyophilized powder or tablet for dispersion for infusion, white to yellow in color.
+Naveruclif is a white to yellow powder or lyophilized cake for dispersion for infusion.
 Naveruclif is available in glass vials containing 100 mg of paclitaxel bound to albumin in a nanoparticle formulation.

 Accord Healthcare S.L.U.